ibm-cloud-docs/dl/about.md

 [^100]: The 100 Mbps port speed option is not available for Equinix Exchange and Connect direct links.

 Approximate latency
 :   Latency is approximately 1.5 ms within the local area (data centers with the same three-letter prefix, such as DAL, AMS, MEL).
-See [Looking Glass](http://lg.softlayer.com/){: external} for live PoP-to-PoP (P2P) location latency measurements.

 IBM colocation services
 :   None.